• Recipes

 image with text to save on Pinterest.

 Make your own vegan beef broth and bouillon at home!
-This quick and easy umami seasoning blend is perfect for replacing store-bought vegan beef flavor products and bouillon.
+This quick and easy beef broth substitute is a great way to add umami and depth of flavor to recipes that call for beef broth, while keeping them vegetarian and vegan.
+You can also use it to replace store-bought vegan beef flavor products and bouillon.
 Made with dried mushroom powder, nutritional yeast, and a few herbs and spices, this homemade version of meatless broth is much more wholesome and versatile.

 Jump to: